 Maximum Contaminant Level Goal (MCLG): Level of contaminant that is allowed in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLG as feasible using the best available treatment technology.
+Maximum Residual Disinfectant Level (MRDL): The highest residual disinfectant allowed.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of residual disinfectant below which there is no known or expected risk to health.
 Part per Million (ppm) or Milligrams per Liter (mg/l): are units of measure for concentration of a contaminant.
 A part per million corresponds to one second in a little over 11.5 days.
 Parts per Billion (ppb) or micrograms per liter (ug/l) are units of measure for concentration of a contaminant.
-A part per billion corresponds to one second in 31.7 years.
+A part per million of a contaminant.
+A part per billion (ppt) or nanograms per liter (ng/l.
 Action Level (AL): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements, which a water system must follow.
 The "<" symbol: A symbol which means less than.
 The result of <.5 means that the lowest level that could be detected was .5 and the contaminant in that sample was not detected